ps-copilot-sandbox/copilot-java-spring-boot/README.md

 ### Copilot suggestions in the chat

-I asked questions and Copilot suggested code based on the question.
+I can ask questions and Copilot suggested code based on the question. very similar to the in-editor suggestions.

 ## Pre-requisites